gsioteam/xml_layout/README.md

 - `entry_name`
     - default: `types`
     - type: `List<Type>`
-    - description: types in this list, will be processed.
+    - description: types in this list which will be processed.
 - `collections_name`
     - default: `collections`
     - type: `List<Collection>`